-In the Syrian Jewish kitchen, this Middle Eastern basic gets a sweet-and-sour spin.
-In the warmer months, try to find and use fresh grape leaves; they are more tender and flavorful than the jarred types.
+In the Syrian Jewish kitchen, this Middle Eastern basic gets a sweet-and-sour spin with the addition of brown sugar and dried apricots—a pleasant, tart foil to the rich and meaty filling.
+In the warmer months, try to find fresh, young grape leaves, which are more tender and flavorful than the jarred types.
 Out of season, jarred leaves are a fine substitute (we prefer the Orlando brand).
+Serve warm or at room temperature, as an appetizer, snack, or as part of a festive meze spread.

 - 2 tbsp. tamarind concentrate